 Horizon Platforms Blog

 Working at height can be one of the riskiest things you do as an employee.
-It is the biggest cause of fatal workplaces injuries, according to HSE (Health and Safety Executive), and was the cause of 8% of all workplace injuries for the 2022/2023 period.
-The number of deaths caused by falling from height rose from 2022 to 2023.
+Not only is it the biggest cause of fatal workplaces injuries, according to HSE (Health and Safety Executive), and was the cause of 8% of all workplace injuries for the 2022/2023 period, but the number of deaths caused by falling from height increased in 2023 vs 2022.

-HSE data also showed there were an estimated 13,000 instances of injury caused by falls from height.
-We wanted to take a look at what the risks are of working at height to raise awareness of how dangerous it can be, with guidance on what businesses can do to mitigate this risk.
+We wanted to take a look at the hazards involved in working at heights to raise awareness of how dangerous it can be, and provider guidance on what businesses can do to mitigate this risk and increase safety.

-According to data on all causes of accident workplace accidents, the most common injuries seen are:
+According to data covering all causes of workplace accidents, the most common injuries seen are:

 Type of InjuryEstimated Incidence Rate (thousands) 2022-2023